surniaulula/wpsso/readme.txt

 Tested Up To: 4.3
 Stable Tag: 3.7

-Improve editing and publishing for better shared content on all social websites - no matter how your content is shared or re-shared!
+Fast, light-weight, full-featured plugin for great looking shares on all social sites - no matter how your content is shared or re-shared!

 == Description ==